JMDKC/personal-site-gatsby/content/posts/2021-08-02-waterfall-strawman.md

 > What a software design is going to do is subject to wide interpretation even after previous agreement.
 It is important to involve the customer in a formal way so that he has committed himself at earlier points before final delivery.
 To give the contractor free rein between requirement definition and operation is inviting trouble… the insight, judgment, and commitment of the customer can bolster the development effort.

 Towards the end of the paper, Royce gives us an alternative graph for his preferred way of doing things.
-Put crudely, it's a waterfall graphs with some Agile loops built in.
+Put crudely, it's a waterfall graph with some Agile loops built in.

 ![royce agile chart](/media/waterfall-strawman-3.png)

-We’re not quite Agile yet, but that’s more due to the technology available to Royce, 50 years ago, than due to any attachment to the Waterfall model.
+We’re not quite Agile yet, but that’s more due to the technology constraints affecting Royce and his peers, 50 years ago.
 Engineers and managers in 1970, working on physical hardware or software, were still tied to a single ‘OPERATIONS’ (or final delivery), meaning that development schedules were more linear.
 Hence the downwards slope, from top left to bottom right.

 Royce is stuck in the Waterfall, dreaming of escape.